Mostafa-Samir/Mostafa-Samir.github.io/_posts/2016-9-26-ml-theory-pt2.md

 Our theoretical result was able to account for some phenomena (the memorization hypothesis, and any finite hypothesis space) but not for others (the linear hypothesis, or other infinite hypothesis spaces that empirically work).
 This means that there's still something missing from our theoretical model, and it's time for us to revise our steps.
 A good starting point is from the source of the problem itself, which is the infinity in $\|\mathcal{H}\|$.

 Notice that the term $\|\mathcal{H}\|$ resulted from our use of the union bound.
-The basic idea of the union bound is that it bounds the probability by the worst case possible, which is when all the events under union are independent.
+The basic idea of the union bound is that it bounds the probability by the worst case possible, which is when all the events under union are mutually independent.
 This bound gets more tight as the events under consideration get less dependent.
 In our case, for the bound to be tight and reasonable, we need the following to be true:

 > For every two hypothesis $h_1, h_2 \in \mathcal{H}$ the two events $\|R(h_1) - R_\text{emp}(h_1)\| > \epsilon$ and $\|R(h_2) - R_\text{emp}(h_2)\| > \epsilon$ are likely to be independent.
 This means that the event that $h_1$ has a generalization gap bigger than $\epsilon$ should be independent of the event that also $h_2$ has a generalization gap bigger than $\epsilon$, no matter how much $h_1$ and $h_2$ are close or related; the events should be coincidental.